 Standing across from the North Face of Mt Everest, Lhakpa Ri is an incredible 7,000m peak with arguably the best view of Everest.

 If climbing Everest is on your list but you need more experience, you can’t beat Lhakpa Ri in terms of location.
-If you are not interested in climbing Everest but want a front row seat to take in the mountain, this is your opportunity.
+If you are not interested in climbing Everest but want a front-row seat to take in Everest, this is your opportunity.

 - Day 1

 Team members must stay at least 4 hours in Chengdu in order to pick up their paperwork that allows travel in Tibet.
 Alpenglow arranges for these documents to be sent to the hotel of choice.
 This is considered a travel day and is not part of the Alpenglow program.

 Fly to Lhasa (12,000 feet/3,650 meters)

 These flights are usually in the morning, getting climbers to Lhasa mid-day.
 From the airport it is an hour drive into Lhasa, where we have a bit of time to walk around the old city, and enjoy a traditional Tibetan dinner.
 Climbers are responsible for all flights.

 Visit the Potala Palace and Jokhang Monastery, drive to Shigatse (12,500 feet/3800 meters)

 The Potala Palace, former home of the Dalai Lama is one of Tibet’s most important cultural sites, and imperative to beginning to understand this unique place.
 After a morning exploring with our local guide, we drive a few hours along the now paved road to Everest, stopping for the night in Shigatse, and our simple but clean hotel.

 Drive Shigatse to Shegar (14,206 feet/4,330 meters)